Jerry-spec-code/Speech-To-Text-Grocery-Finder/README.md

 # CravesList
+Collaborated with a team to create a real-time speech recognition grocery software that outputs key information for consumers, including ingredient availability, price ranges, and in-store shelf location

 # Inspiration:
 As a group of computer science and software engineering students, we often find ourselves in situations where we are uncertain of how to prepare a certain meal under time constraints.
 With our lack of culinary knowledge, we always struggled in finding what ingredients to purchase, much less where to find that product in a supermarket.
 It was always a hassle to run into situations where the prices were way out of our budget, or when the store no longer had a particular ingredient.
 Taking inspiration from Siri, we ultimately wanted to leverage speech-to-text software to minimize the need for interpersonal interaction, better enhancing the health, safety, and well-being of our people.